Jamnic98/loose-change-calculator/README.md

 ## General info
-This program was written to make summing large amounts of change easier.
+This program was written to make summing large amounts of change faster and easier.

 <!-- Screenshots -->